axil/numpy-data-types/content/numpy_data_types.rst

 But you can’t expect it to be detected when dealing with any arrays (even with the 0-dimensional ones!).

 NumPy also has a bunch of C-style aliases (eg. np.byte=np.int8, np.short=np.int16, etc), but they are getting slowly deprecated (eg `np.long in numpy v1.20.0 <https://numpy.org/devdocs/release/1.20.0-notes.html#using-the-aliases-of-builtin-types-like-np-int-is-deprecated>`_) as 'explicit is better than implicit' (but see a present-day usage of np.longdouble below).
-And yet some more esotic aliases:
+And yet some more exotic aliases:

-* `np.int_` is np.int32 on 64bit windows but int64 on 64bit linux, used to designate the 'default' int,
+* `np.int_` is np.int32 on 64bit windows but int64 on 64bit linux, used to designate the 'default' int.
+Specifying `np.int_` as a dtype is the same thing as specifying int and means "do what you would do if I didn't specify any dtype at all": np.array([1,2,3]), np.array([1,2,3], `np.int_`) and np.array([1,2,3], int) is the same thing.

-* `np.intp` is np.int32 on 32bit python but np.int64 on 64bit python, python ≈ssize_t in C, used in cython
+* `np.intp` is np.int32 on 32bit python but np.int64 on 64bit python, ≈ssize_t in C, used in cython

 Finally, if for some reason you need arbitrary-precision integers (Python ints) in ndarrays, NumPy is capable of doing that, too: